Kryha/zk-states/README.md

 yarn add zk-states
 ```

-> ⚠️ IMPORTANT: To properly execute the library, [Auro wallet](https://www.aurowallet.com/) extension has to be installed in the browser.
+> ⚠️ IMPORTANT: To approve transactions on Mina Network, [Auro wallet](https://www.aurowallet.com/) extension has to be installed in the browser.

 ## Defining a ZK state